cgi-mobility-fi/workshop-2015-october-docs/Lessons learned.md

 Paavo's feedback:

-*For me it seems to be necessary event we should organize regularly.
-In addition to covering new technologies it gives to team also common understanding about nice and clean code.
-Seeing someone's coding style on a big screen brought up some questions about coding conventions, which should be common for all team members.*
+*For me it seems to be a necessary event we should organize regularly.
+In addition to covering new technologies, it gives the team also common understanding about nice and clean code.
+Seeing coding style on a big screen brought up some questions about coding conventions, which should be common in the team – and the DevDay was a great opportunity to discuss it.*

-*Overall I got the impression that less theory and more hands-on is better, but overall it was fun and we’ll send out also „lessons learnt“ summary.*
+*Overall I got the impression that less theory and more hands-on coding is better.
+It was lots of fun overall.*